gtjoseph/mt3339-utils/README.md

-## Tools for MT3339 Based GPS
+## Tools for MT3339/PA6H Based GPS

 It may seem slightly counter-intuitive, but in order for a GPS unit to produce an accurate fix, it has to know the time, the location of the GPS satellites, and it's own rough location.
 Odd, given that it's job is to tell YOU those things.
-Since the satellites broadcast the time and their positions, the GPS unit can get the info but **it must have a strong signal from 4 satellites for about a minute.**  If the signal level drops a little or a satellite goes out of view in that minute, the GPS unit has to start over again.
+Since the satellites broadcast the time and their positions, the GPS unit can get the info but **it must have a strong signal (>25dBHz) from 4 satellites for about a minute.**  If the signal level drops a little or a satellite goes out of view in that minute, the GPS unit has to start over again.
 Outdoors with a clear view of the sky, this isn't usually a problem.
-Indoors or when the outdoor view is obstructed by trees, terrain, buildings, etc. it can be impossible to get an initial fix because you just can't get a strong signal from 4 satellites for enough time.
+Indoors or when the outdoor view is obstructed by trees, terrain, buildings, etc. it can be impossible to get an initial fix because you just can't get a strong signal from the same 4 satellites for enough time.

 "But wait, my cell phone gets a fast fix indoors!".
 Yep, and there's a reason for that.
 Being network connected, the phone already knows the exact time and it's rough location as the cell network provides both.
 As for the location of the satellites at any particular time (the ephemeris data), that's public information and the GPS manufacturers thoughtfully provide files, usually updated nightly and good for 7, 14 or 30  days, that the phone can download.
-The whole process is called Assisted-GPS and doesn't require as strong a signal to get and maintain a fix.
+The whole process is called Assisted-GPS and doesn't require as strong a signal (~15dBHz) to get and maintain a fix.

 If you going to use your MT3339 based unit only outdoors, no need to read further.
 Otherwise...